[Sitemap] [Contact] [Imprint] Deutsche Version Search site

 Biogas is produced by anaerobic fermentation of organic materials (biomass) such as compost, organic waste, sewage sludge, manure, plant residues etc. Biogas is particularly suitable for energy production in so-called biogas plants.

-Online available information resourses about the chemistry and biochemistry of biogas.
+The following list includes online available information on the chemistry and biochemistry of biogas.

 General Information